IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 In place updates to a MUD file should be restricted to cases where it turns out that the description was inaccurate: a missing connection, an inadvertent one authorized, or just incorrect information.

-Developers should be aware that many enterprise web sites use outsourced content distribution networks, and MUD controllers are likely to cache files for some time.
+Developers should be aware that many enterprise websites use outsourced content distribution networks, and MUD controllers are likely to cache files for some time.
 Changes to MUD files will take some time to propagate through the various caches.
 An updated MUD URL will however, not experience any cache issues, but can not be deployed with a firmware update.